Addi Moves: Exercise for People from Refugee and Asylum Seeking Backgrounds

 About the project

-In partnership with Mindgardens and Addison Road Community Organisation, UNSW Sydney established a free, mental health informed exercise facility at Addison Road Community Centre, Marrickville.
-The facility supports people already utilising services such as the food pantry at Addison Road, including people from a refugee and asylum-seeking background, to engage in meaningful physical activity.
+In partnership with Mindgardens and Addison Road Community Organisation, UNSW Sydney established a free, mental health-informed exercise facility at Addison Road Community Centre, Marrickville.
+The facility supports people already using services such as the food pantry at Addison Road, including people from refugee and asylum-seeking backgrounds, to engage in meaningful physical activity.

-Modelled on the Keeping the Body in Mind program for people living with severe mental ill health, Addi Moves is a exercise service co-facilitated by exercise physiologists and people from similar backgrounds as their clients, to ensure cultural as well as physical safety.
+Modelled on the Keeping the Body in Mind program for people living with severe mental ill health, Addi Moves is an exercise service co-facilitated by exercise physiologists and people from similar backgrounds to their clients, to ensure cultural as well as physical safety.

-To learn more about the background and ethos of Addi Moves, watch this video with Associate Professor Simon Rosenbaum.
+To learn more about the background and ethos of Addi Moves, watch this video featuring Associate Professor Simon Rosenbaum.

 Funding Sources